-EXCEPT that when the project involves Accessibility Improvements, Lead Based Paint improvements, or when health and welfare conditions warrant, the maximum loan amount may be \$60,000.00, at the discretion of the HRA Administrator.
+EXCEPT that when the project involves Accessibility Improvements, Lead Based Paint improvements, or when health and welfare conditions warrant, the maximum loan amount may be \$60,000.00, at the discretion of the HRA.

-3. The maximum loan amount may be waived at the discretion of the HRA Administrator for extenuating circumstances if the amounts authorized above are insufficient to bring the home up to minimum property standards.
+- 3. The maximum loan amount may be waived at the discretion of the HRA for extenuating circumstances if the amounts authorized above areinsufficient to bring the home up to minimum property standards. - Contractor Selection and Acceptance of Bids the specifications.
+The lowest responsible bid will be accepted unless the Homeowner specifies they are paying the difference between the low bid and the high bid.

-Contractor Proposals

 The Homeowner must obtain a minimum of two proposals for all of the authorized improvements before work can begin.
 A Repayment Agreement must also be signed and notarized before work start-up.
-All proposals must conform to the minimum standards of the specifications.
-The lowest responsible bid will be accepted unless the Homeowner specifies they are paying the difference between the low bid and the high bid.
+All proposals must conform to the minimum standards of